 When Would I Need to Use An Ollas?

 The main benefit of using Ollas is ensuring the round-the-clock supply of water to indoor plants.
 With an Olla in your plant pot or garden, you can avoid frequent watering, which could be time-consuming and could at times be forgotten.
-Using Ollas help prevent water runoff where water from rainfall or mechanically applied watering can no longer sufficiently quickly enter the spoil.
-Water runoff usually occurs when the soil has absorbed too much water at its highest capacity, and more water is introduced to the soil faster than the soil can absorb it.
+Using Ollas helps prevent water runoff where water from rainfall or mechanically applied watering can no longer sufficiently quickly enter the spoil.
+Water runoff usually occurs when the soil has absorbed too much water at its highest capacity.

 These indoor plants are also relatively cheap and are an excellent addition to an established set of gardening utilities.
 Ollas are very useful during hot summers where rainfall could be very little or nonexistent.
 Using an olla for watering during such periods could help garden plants get sufficient water when needed.
 This would help prevent watering your garden under the scorching sun when the Olla can be refilled when its water content goes down noticeably.